Connecting MySQL Server data in to Blazor DataGrid Component

 Binding data from MySQL Server using CustomAdaptor

-1. To create a simple Blazor DataGrid component, the procedure is explained in the above-mentioned topic on Connecting Blazor DataGrid to an API service
+Follow the procedure described in Connecting Blazor DataGrid to an API service.

 @rendermode InteractiveServer